-&lt;sup>1 Calculated as cash used for Purchases of property, plant and equipment plus cash used for purchases of other non-current assets
+1 Calculated as cash used for Purchases of property, plant and equipment plus cash used for purchases of other non-current assets

-&lt;sup>2 Calculated as Net cash from operating activities plus Cash used in investing activities plus Total financial activities
+2 Calculated as Net cash from operating activities plus Cash used in investing activities plus Total financial activities

-&lt;sup>3 Net of IFRS 16 adjustments: as if any lease that would have been treated as an operating lease under IAS 17 as was in effect before the 1 January 2019, is treated as an operating lease for purposes of this calculation.
+3 Net of IFRS 16 adjustments: as if any lease that would have been treated as an operating lease under IAS 17 as was in effect before the 1 January 2019, is treated as an operating lease for purposes of this calculation.
 In accordance with covenants in MHP's bond and loan agreements, these data exclude the effects of IFRS 16 on accounting for operating leases.

-&lt;sup>4Calculated as if acquisitions of subsidiaries had occurred on the first day of the year.
+4 Calculated as if acquisitions of subsidiaries had occurred on the first day of the year.
 LTM adjusted EBITDA of Perutnina Ptuj d.d amounted to US\$ 45 million